MSEd in Educational Psychology - ABA

 - combines traditional classroom learning with hands-on experiences with children at Baylor CARE within the Baylor Center for Developmental Disabilities (BCDD).

 - offers students internships with local ABA providers.
-Students get hands-on ABA experience in the community, while also receiving tuition assistance.
+Students get hands-on ABA experience in the community, while also receiving tuition discount.

 - offers students the opportunity to get involved in applied research at Baylor CARE.